Increase your website conversion rate

 3. Avoid owning an outdated website

-Outdated technologies: technologies come and go.
-Things that were popular in the past suddenly became unsupported.
+- Outdated technologies: technologies come and go.
+Things that were popular in the past suddenly became obsolete.
 A good example is Flash technology which was used on many websites are now not supported on all major mobile browsers and not available by default on most modern desktop browsers.

 Most businesses do not update their website for years after launch and it comes at no surprise that they hardly generate any business from their websites.